kafai-yip/kafai-yip.github.io/_pages/research.md

 * I argue that exclusive sentence-final particles (SFP) establish an Agree relation with exclusive operators, unlike adfocal particles which undergo covert movement.
     - Cantonese, Mandarin, Vietnamese｜[paper-WCCFL](https://ling.auf.net/lingbuzz/007525)
-* I provide a compositional account of exclusive doubling in Cantonese (with an appendix on the cross-linguistic landscape of exclusive doubling)
+* I propose that there is a semantic *dependency* between doubled particles with co-indexation of the alternative set they operate on.
     - Cantonese｜[paper-SALT](https://doi.org/10.3765/kz03tp98)
 * `with Olabode Adedeji` We argue for a quantifier-particle analysis of exclusive doubling in Yorùbá, where the adfocal particle is an exclusive quantifier rather than a concord marker as often proposed in the operator-particle approach.
     - Yorùbá｜[paper-ms](https://lingbuzz.net/lingbuzz/008470)